vivekkantipudi/Tic-Tac-Toe/README.md

 2. Detects wins, draws, and switches turns automatically
 3. Displays the board after every move
 ## How to run it
-1. Copy the code from Tic_Tac_Toe.cpp
+1. Copy the code from Tic_Tac_Toe.c
 2. Compile the program using any c compiler: